Table of Contents

 Ashoka Home remedies

 Ashoka is highly regarded medicinal tree universally.
-This plant is the source of various types of compounds effective in treatment of various diseases.
+This plant is the source of various types of compounds effective in the treatment of various diseases.
 Ashoka is being used since ancient time as medicine and proven in modern era.

 Here I am writing some simple home remedies of Saraca asoca tree.
 Mainly Ashoka tree bark, flowers, roots and seeds are used in treatment.
 You can get these directly from tree (flowers and seeds in season) and bark any time.
 You can also get Ashoka products in (like bark, flower, seeds in powdered form) market.